 After the deity of Jesus, the crucifixion is perhaps the most contested issue about his life between Christians and Muslims.
 His death on the cross is taken as an almost indisputable fact of history, to the point where it’s not even questioned.
 Yet the Qur’an makes the bold claim that he was not crucified.
 This is what the Qur’an says about the crucifixion of Jesus:

 They did not kill him, nor did they crucify him, though it was made to appear like that to them; those that disagreed about him are full of doubt, with no knowledge to follow, only supposition: they certainly did not kill him.
 God raised him up to Himself.
 God is almighty and wise.
 [4:157-158]

 We can see that the Qur’an states that Jesus was not crucified; rather it was made to appear so.
 God saved His beloved messenger from crucifixion.
-Jesus was raised up to God, alive and unharmed, where he remains until this day.
+Jesus was raised up to God, alive and unharmed, where he remains to this day.
 Is it possible that the Qur’an, written some 600 years after Jesus, could be right?
-We actually find support for these claims in history, as there were numerous first and second century Christian groups who denied the crucifixion of Jesus.
+We actually find support for these claims in history, as there were numerous first and second-century Christian groups who denied the crucifixion of Jesus.

 Just who were the early Christians groups who believed Jesus was not crucified?
 How is the Qur’an a fulfilment of Old Testament prophecy that the Messiah would not be harmed?

 These are just some of the important questions that are answered in our book Jesus: Man, Messenger, Messiah